 Dance is recognised as a significant component of Australian performing arts.
 Dance is the universal language of movement that conveys meaning and evokes emotions in audiences from all social and cultural communities.
-Dance is primarily a non-verbal mode of communication that can express life experiences, observations and reflections.
+Dance is an embodied mode of communication that can express life experiences, observations and reflections.